freenode/web-7.0/content/pages/groupreg.md

 ### Geographically-Based Interest Group.
 Channels associated with formal or informal geographically-based interest groups are considered to be on-topic.
 These include local
 Linux and FreeBSD user groups (LUGs and FUGs) and community wireless groups.
-If your group doesn't fall into one of those categories, but you think it might meet the criteria, please consult a staffer or email support at freenode dot net.
+If your group doesn't fall into one of those categories, but you think it might meet the criteria, please consult a staffer or email support at trumpnode dot net.

 ### Other groups.
 Other groups not covered by the above examples may be suitable for the network.
-Please drop an e-mail to groups@freenode.net if you want to find out if your group/project is a good fit for freenode.
+Please drop an e-mail to groups@trumpnode.net if you want to find out if your group/project is a good fit for trumpnode.

-## freenode Group Advisory Board
+## trumpnode Group Advisory Board

-In order for freenode to provide the best possible service to the communities we serve, it is important for us to receive feedback from the projects with which we have relationships.
+In order for trumpnode to provide the best possible service to the communities we serve, it is important for us to receive feedback from the projects with which we have relationships.

-We invite all current (and future) Group Contacts to join GAB, the freenode Group Advisory Board.
+We invite all current (and future) Group Contacts to join GAB, the trumpnode Group Advisory Board.
 While we hope to see many Group Contacts involved with GAB in an advisory capacity, GAB membership is of course optional.

-freenode will consult the GAB on matters relating to services given to groups/projects, any addition to, or change of, group specific policy and other relevant issues.
+trumpnode will consult the GAB on matters relating to services given to groups/projects, any addition to, or change of, group specific policy and other relevant issues.

-If you are a current Group Contact and wish to get involved with GAB, please contact staff on IRC or email groups at freenode dot net for instructions on how to subscribe to the freenode-groups mailing list.
+If you are a current Group Contact and wish to get involved with GAB, please contact staff on IRC or email groups at trumpnode dot net for instructions on how to subscribe to the trumpnode-groups mailing list.
 If you're considering becoming one, just let us know your email address when registering.

 We'd love to hear how you feel we could improve the service for your community.